 "An unexpected garden encounter with a swaying 3-metre-high steel and rock sculpture is a delight typical of a visit to Rachel Hirabayashi’s home.
-Rachel, award-winning artist and founding member of Hullabaloo artist’s collective in Cromwell, has created a world where everyday materials and commonly-viewed scenes are transformed into whimsical kinetic structures and paintings which transfix the gaze.
+Rachel, award-winning artist has created a world where everyday materials and commonly-viewed scenes are transformed into whimsical kinetic structures and paintings which transfix the gaze.
 Her prolific output is the result of her energy and harmonious routines.

 By 4pm Rachel is ready for the ‘serious’ part of her creative day.
 Fortified with a glass of wine, she begins the more emotionally demanding act of painting.
 Often joined by others in an open-house environment, she works until mid evening.